BitEscrow/escrow-sdk/README.md

 At this phase:

-  * The agent is bound by the covenant, and can only settle the contract on a pre-authorized spending path.
+  * The agent is bound by the covenant, and can only settle the contract using a pre-authorized spending path.
-  * However, the agent has control over that selection process, and can implement any protocol.
+  * The agent does have control over that selection process, and can implement any protocol.

-To maximize the power of the first point, and minimize risk from the second point, both the `members` and `agent` interact with the contract through the use of a virtual state machine.
+To maximize the power of the first point, and minimize risk from the second point, both the `members` and `agent` interact with the contract through the use of a virtual machine.
 The consensus of this machine is governed by the terms of the proposal, which define:

   - The `paths` available to spend in the contract.
   - The `actions` that can be taken on a given path.